skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 - **chain_length** *(integer)* - Default: *3*

-  This argument specifies the number of imaginary particles in the thermostat chain is used in the dynamics.
+  This parameter specifies the number of imaginary particles in the thermostat chain is used in the dynamics.

 \

 - **order** *(integer)* - Default: *3*

-  This argument specifies the order of the evolution operator.
+  This parameter specifies the order of the evolution operator.
   **order** should be *3* or *5*.

 \

 - **nsteps** *(integer)* - Default: *1*

-  This argument specifies the propagation step in the NHC thermostat.
+  This parameter specifies the propagation step in the NHC thermostat.